-If you are interested in undertaking IPA, you should submit an application and provide relevant evidence demonstrating that the eligibility criteria are met.
-This is scrutinised by a QAA panel that determines whether your programme could proceed to the review stage.
+If you are interested in undertaking IQR for ACE Impact, you should submit an application and provide evidence demonstrating that your institution is eligible.
+This is scrutinised by a QAA panel that determines whether your institution can proceed to Stage 2.

-The QAA review team will undertake a desk-based study of the documentation and other evidence that you provide in advance.
-The team will then visit your institution for between 2-4 days to check your approaches to quality assurance against your self-evaluation document, the evidence provided and the 10 ESG standards.
+The QAA review team will then visit your institution, for between two and four days to check your approaches to quality assurance against your self-evaluation document, the evidence provided and the 10 standards.

 There are three possible outcomes of the review:

-- the programme meets all the standards for International Programme Accreditation
+- the institution meets all the standards for IQR

-- the programme meets all the standards for International Programme Accreditation subject to meeting specific conditions
+- the institution meets all the standards for IQR subject to meeting specific conditions

-- the programme does not meet the standards for International Programme Accreditation.
+- the institution does not meet the standards for IQR.

-The review panel will put forward a recommendation to the QAA Accreditation Panel on whether International Programme Accreditation should be awarded.
+After the review, the panel will put forward a recommendation to the QAA Accreditation Panel on whether or not Institutional Accreditation should be awarded.

-The QAA Accreditation Panel considers the report and recommendation, and determines if the programme should be awarded QAA International Programme Accreditation.
+The QAA Accreditation Panel considers the report and recommendation and determines if your institution should be awarded Institutional Accreditation.

-The accreditation period is 5 years and is subject to a satisfactory mid-cycle review which must be completed for the full 5 years' accreditation to be granted.
+The accreditation period is five years and is subject to a satisfactory mid-cycle review.

-The mid-cycle review takes place 2-3 years after a successful review and is a desk-based study.
-Your programme team will be asked to provide evidence that it is addressing any recommendations and other findings from the IPA review.
-Your programme team will also be asked to outline any changes in the programme that might impact on the extent to which the standards are being met.
-A QAA Review Manager, together with a QAA Reviewer, will evaluate your response.
+The mid-cycle review takes place two to three years after a successful review and is normally desk-based.
+Your institution will be asked to provide evidence that it is addressing any recommendations and other findings from the IQR review, and a QAA Review Manager will evaluate your response.
+You will also be asked to outline any changes that might impact on the extent to which the standards are being met.

-A successful mid-cycle review is required to retain the QAA International Programme Accreditation Badge for the full 5 years.
+A successful mid-cycle review is required to retain the QAA Accreditation Badge for the full five years.